 ✔️ Remineralizes teeth

-✔️ Mimics natural tooth composition
+✔️ Mimics tooth composition

 ✔️ Free from parabens, sulfates, and artificial flavors